B-cos Alignment for Inherently Interpretable CNNs and Vision Transformers: neural networks

 Here, the power, absolute value, and $\times$ operators are applied element-wise, $c(\vec a_j; \widehat{\mat w}_j)$ computes the cosine similarity between input $\vec a_j$ and the rows of $\widehat{\mat w}_j$, and the hat operator scales the rows of $\widehat{\mat w}_j$ to unit norm.
 Finally, as for B$\mygreater1$ the transformation $\vec l_j^*$ is already \emph{non-linear}, {a non-linear $\phi$} is not required for modelling non-linear relationships.

-The above discussion readily generalises to convolutional neural networks (CNNs): in CNNs, we replace the linear transformations computed by the convolutional kernels by \bcos.
-Further, although we assumed a plain multi-layer network without add-ons such as skip connections, we show in \cref{sec:results} that the benefits of \bcos also transfer to more advanced architectures (\cref{subsec:deep_bcos}).
+The above discussion readily generalises to convolutional neural networks (CNNs): in CNNs, we replace the linear transformations computed by the convolutional kernels by \bcos, see Alg.\ 1 in appendix C. Further, although we assumed a plain multi-layer network without add-ons such as skip connections, we show in \cref{sec:results} that the benefits of \bcos also transfer to more advanced architectures (\cref{subsec:deep_bcos}).